 In a recent review of Maureen Gallace’s current exhibition at 303 Gallery by Barry Schwabsky, the subject of whether painting a landscape is relevant in today’s era was brought up.
 Gallace’s landscapes are certainly an example of how a landscape can be far more than just an aesthetic rendering of a natural scene.
-They present moments in time that exhibit specific natural and subconscious occurrences.
+They present moments in time that exhibit specific personal and subconscious occurrences.
 In a way, her handling of light and movement of natural elements makes her a contemporary Impressionist painter.

 So to answer the question that Barry posed in the headline: Yes, yes, a million times yes!
 There are so many great painters today that return to the landscape.
 Wolf Kahn has been mastering landscape painting since the 1950s.
 His new work is just as sublime, masterful, and new as it was six decades ago.
 Just check out his current show at Ameringer McEnery Yohe.
 With an environmental pull, Dorothy Robinson‘s expressionistic awe inspiring landscapes are also examples of how landscape painting fits within the contemporary cannon.
-Israeli painter, Guy Yanai, is another example of how landscape painting is not only still possible but can feel completely fresh.
-Eleanor Ray’s landscape paintings are a tour de force utilizing both form and scale.
-Rifka Milder’s landscapes are both unique and intimate.
-Jay Milder shows us how landscape can be a theme in a painting in a non-material realm.
-Peter Passuntino’s landscapes transport us to a dreamlike world.
+Israeli painter, Guy Yanai, is another example of how landscape painting is not only still possible but can feel completely fresh; Eleanor Ray’s landscape paintings are a tour de force utilizing both form and scale; Rifka Milder’s landscapes are both unique and intimate; Jay Milder shows us how landscape can be a theme in a painting in a non-material realm; and Peter Passuntino’s landscapes transport us to a dreamlike world.

 Certain arrangements in Robinson’s paintings are reminiscent of landscapes she has encountered through travel across the United States.
 Intuitive paint on canvas conjures up a wide range of emotions and personal reflections that express the artist’s own abrupt endings and painful beginnings.
 For Robinson, landscape painting is more about unpredictable events than the arrangement of forms into a single point perspective.
 Robinson’s interests stem from geomorphology and physics, which earned her a Bachelor Degree in Geography from the University of California, Berkeley.
 She has traveled extensively across the country and the paintings are in part inspired by these sojourns.